 Retailers can better prepare for what is to come by including external indicators in their planning and forecasting process.
-Utilizing a solution like Prevedere’s ERIN predictive analytics cloud, companies can analyze data faster and with more accuracy.
-Using the power of AI, ERIN rapidly analyzes millions of global data series updated daily from hundreds of sources.
+Utilizing a solution like Prevedere’s Prevedere predictive analytics cloud, companies can analyze data faster and with more accuracy.
+Using the power of AI, Prevedere rapidly analyzes millions of global data series updated daily from hundreds of sources.
 Companies can easily discover the specific external leading indicators such as wages, employment, consumer sentiment, weather patterns, or search/social trends, that will impact their sales, costs, or profitability.
 With enough lead time and visibility into upcoming headwinds, retailers can work with agencies, manufacturers, finance, and distribution partners to turn a potential down season into a profitable one or capitalize on the growth opportunity

 Prevedere is a proud sponsor of Coresight Research’s Retail Trends for 2019.
 Coresight expects 2019 will not be the year of a retail apocalypse or even decline.
 Instead, it will be a year of reinvention — for the retail sector as a whole and for physical stores in particular.

 Take a look at some of Coresight’s top retail report trends for 2019:

 • Cities will see more spectacular retail from a new generation of flagship stores.

 • “Fast Retail” will be marked by shorter leases, more shared spaces and more short-term stores.

 • Western retailers will borrow from “New Retail” with data-driven online-to-offline ventures.

 • Technology will continue to strip friction from brick-and-mortar retail.